ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 ```
 `size` will determine the size of your letter.

 2. Modify the code in the method so that it respects the size parameter.
 You are free to use any interpretation of `size` that you wish, but your letter must be drawn in different sizes for different values of that parameter.
+Make sure you modify the docstring for your modified function so that it accurately reflects what this new version of the function does.

-Finally, test your new method to make sure that it respects the size parameter.
-Fix any bugs you find, then add this file to your repository and commit.
+Finally, test your new function to make sure that it respects the size parameter.
+Fix any bugs you find, then add this file to your repository, commit and push.

-### Step 1.2: Create a new Turtle
+### Step 2.2: Tracking Hurricanes!
+**Switch driver and navigator if you have not yet done so**
+Finally, we'll be using the

 We are going to be using the pre-written functions in the Turtle package to draw on the screen.
 However, unlike other build-in functions (e.g. `len` or `print`) these functions work with a kind of data called an "object".
 You'll learn much more about objects in CSE 8A or CSE 11, but for now you can think of objects as complex types of data that also have built-in functions associated with them.

 To work with a Turtle, we first need to ask Python to create a new Turtle object.
 We can do this with the line: